Email tracking and bounce management

 ISPs and bounce analysis

-Please see the report 'Email reporting - last 14 days - combined with recipient domain' found in the Plug & Play Warm-up Use Case where you create a new metric, the soft bounce rate, by cloning the hard bounce rate and replacing the hard_bounce and bounced with the soft_bounce values in the status attribute.
+Review the 'Email reporting - last 14 days - combined with recipient domain' report in the Plug & Play Warm-up Use Case where you create a new metric, the soft bounce rate, by cloning the hard bounce rate and replacing the hard_bounce and bounced with the soft_bounce values in the status attribute.

-The report above will give you the overview and trend analysis of the hard/soft bounce rates evolution over the last 14 days for each ISP.
+The report gives you an overview and trend analysis of the hard/soft bounce rates evolution over the last 14 days for each ISP.
 It also allows monitoring of the impact of amendments made after the investigation.

 Actions for higher soft_bounce rates

-A. If the soft bounce rate is ISP specific ie. only 1 ISP is affected and the soft bounce rate is between 0.5%- 2%.
+A. If the soft bounce rate is ISP specific, that is, only 1 ISP is affected, and the soft bounce rate is between 0.5%- 2%.

 Apply the sending throttling node to the contacts from the affected ISP and extend the sending time to 240 minutes for the next 2 sends.
-Monitor the soft bounce rate and reevaluate after 2 sendings if the softbounce rate dropped below 0.5%.
-If this was not the case, Prepare a summary of the error codes and messages from the 'Soft_bounced messages [last 48 hours]' report to be found within Plug & Play Warm-up Use Case and share it with the regional emailing specialist.
+Monitor the soft bounce rate and reevaluate after 2 sendings if the soft bounce rate drops below 0.5%.
+If this is not the case, prepare a summary of the error codes and messages from the 'Soft_bounced messages [last 48 hours]' report to be found within the Plug & Play Warm-up Use Case and share it with the regional emailing specialist.

 Also investigate the daily sending volumes and look for potential spikes.
 If this is the case, there can be temporary damage to the reputation.
 The sending according to the warm up plan with consistent frequency and volume, targeting the engaged audience should fix the issues.